last update: 11-3-2010

 6 interesting assignments for this amazing song about Martin Luther King

-35. MODERN LOVE SONGS: a worksheet giving students instructions how to present a song they like in class (Zentralabitur NRW: modern love songs)
+38. MODERN LOVE SONGS: a worksheet giving students instructions how to present a song they like in class

 analysis of this fascinating little poem encapsulating the American Dream - with notes